cad-polito-it/ase_riscv_gem5_sim/README.md

-# LABORATORY ON GEM5 - OoO RISC-V CPU
+# ASE: SIMULATING AN OoO RISC-V CPU WITH GEM

-# README

 This README provides instructions for simulating a program, disassembling an ELF file, and visualizing the pipeline using gem5 and Konata.